ProjectPythia/radar-cookbook/README.md

 This Project Pythia Cookbook covers the basics of working with weather radar data in Python.

-This Project Pythia Cookbook covers the basics of working with weather radar data in Python.

 ## Motivation
 This cookbook provides the essential materials to learning how to work with weather radar data using Python.